parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 Applications: Beyond the Automotive Industry
 ======
-Automotive Industry: Accelerating Safety
+*Automotive Industry: Accelerating Safety*
 -----
 The automotive industry stands to benefit significantly from this approach.
 By accelerating crashworthiness certification and reducing reliance on prototype testing, manufacturers can streamline their development processes and bring safer vehicles to market faster.

-Broader Implications: A Versatile Solution
+*Broader Implications: A Versatile Solution*
 -----
 The potential applications extend beyond the automotive industry.
 This methodology can be adapted for aerospace and other structural certifications, offering a versatile solution for improving simulation accuracy across various sectors.

 Experiments: The Proof in the Pudding
 ======
-"Experimental Data: The Foundation"
+*Experimental Data: The Foundation*

 1.CAE Data: 1009 simulation datasets generated using Latin hypercube sampling.

 2.Crash Test Data: 11 real-world datasets, limited due to the high costs of physical tests.

-"Evaluation Metrics: Measuring Success"
+*Evaluation Metrics: Measuring Success*

 The ISO Validation Metrics, including Corridor, Phase, Magnitude, and Slope scores, were used to evaluate the performance of the proposed methods.

-Key Results: The Breakthrough
+*Key Results: The Breakthrough*
 1.Time-Domain Approach: The Multi-Fidelity TCN significantly improved predictions compared to CAE alone.

 2.Displacement-Domain Approach: The GPR effectively modeled non-linear dynamics and improved accuracy for unseen configurations.